jignesh88/ai-agent-product-demo/memory-bank/projectbrief.md

 3. Users must be able to login with social providers (Google, GitHub, Apple)
 4. Role-based access control must be implemented for administrators
 5. Membership tiers must include Basic (free), Advanced ($20 AUD/month), and Pro ($50 AUD/month)
+6. Frontend application have two section one is public facing website which allow information of the company and product second is members only section where the once the user login they can acces members only section.
+7. For paid version create a following submenu item for the user 7.1 Profile - where user can manage their email, profile and settings.
+   7.2 Workflow - Where use can access their pre-created workflow or add new workflow 7.3 Memory bank - User upload the documents and the documents get stored in backend vector database 7.4 Dashboard - User can see the chat stats and daily usage and popular chats about their products
-6. Document processing must support DOCX and PDF formats
+8. Document processing must support DOCX and PDF formats
-7. The system must use AWS Bedrock and vector databases for AI chatbot functionality
+9. The system must use AWS Bedrock and vector databases for AI chatbot functionality
-8. Twilio integration must allow chatbot to function as telephone agent
+10. Twilio integration must allow chatbot to function as telephone agent
-9. All components must implement proper logging and monitoring
+11. All components must implement proper logging and monitoring

 ## Project Goals
 - Create a scalable, secure cloud-native application